 Rabbi and Mrs Zerykier live with their four sons, Moshe, Binyamin, Coby, and Yosef in North Woodmere and daven at Rabbi Aryeh Lebowitz’s shul, Beis HaKnesses of North Woodmere (BKNW).

-Mrs. Friedman, an enthusiastic Mathematician, joins the faculty of YSZ with almost a decade of experience teaching high school under her belt.
+Mrs. Friedman, an enthusiastic Mathematician, returns to the faculty of YSZ with almost a decade of experience teaching high school under her belt.
 Born and raised in Queens, Mrs. Friedman attended Michlalah for Seminary and then went on to pursue a Bachelor’s degree in Psychology at Queens College.
 She furthered her education by completing a Master’s Degree in Secondary Math Education from Touro College.
-Mrs. Friedman is well-versed in Algebra 1, Geometry, and Algebra 2.
+Mrs. Friedman is well-versed in Algebra I, Geometry, and Algebra II.
 She uses engaging lessons to help students fully engage in the field of Mathematics.
 Her work at Shevach High School, YU High School for Girls, and her experience working with P3 students has equipped Mrs. Friedman with the ability to help YSZ’s girls unlock their full potential.
 Mrs. Friedman states that: “Teaching runs in my blood, as my mother is also a math teacher!”
 As a mother of five children, including high school-aged kids, Mrs. Friedman understands how to connect with YSZ students while allowing them to work in a conducive and stress-free learning environment that fosters personal growth and success.
 The powers for intellectual understanding that exist within the realm of Mathematics are exciting and Mrs. Friedman intends to harness her passion for the field to enhance the thinkers who comprise YSZ.
 Outside the classroom, Mrs. Friedman enjoys reading books and improving her culinary skills through baking.

-Mrs. Kitzia Pahlaef, assistant principal of the YSZ girls’ elementary school, is joining us as ninth-grade Parsha teacher.
+Mrs. Kitzia Pahlaef, assistant principal of the YSZ girls’ elementary school, is returning as our ninth and eleventh grade Parsha teacher.
 Born and raised in Queens, she set her heart on teaching when she was just a first grader, and embarked on a journey to follow her dreams by learning in Maalot Seminary, obtaining her bachelor’s degree in psychology, and earning her master’s and certification in general and special education.
 Joining YSZ HS has been one of her best decisions, as she connects and grows with her talmidot over the years.
+Mrs. Pahlaef helps her students uncover, analyze, and connect to the deep messages of Torah, and together they explore how their lessons are relevant to our own times.
+Students in Mrs. Pahlaef’s classroom learn to grow emotionally, socially, and intellectually, as their teacher encourages them to see their own uniqueness, work on self-improvement, and develop skills that will serve them well beyond the four walls of the classroom.

 Mrs. Turk is a highly skilled teacher who enjoys developing young minds to question, analyze and think deeply about important Hashkafic ideas.
 Her passion for teaching emerged from her own love of learning, and the experience of how learning Torah and Mussar strengthened her Emunah and connection with Hashem.
 Her ultimate goal is to help her students develop their own unique appreciation for Torah through a learning process that emphasizes critical thinking and active participation.
 Mrs. Turk believes that Torah learning is a journey, and with the proper skills development, students can engage joyfully in a true exploration for Emet.